ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 The example runs in one process, with multiple threads simulating a real multiprocess architecture.
-When you run the example, you’ll see three clients (each with a random ID), printing out the replies they get from the server.
-Look carefully and you’ll see each client task gets 0 or more replies per request.
+When you run the example, you'll see three clients (each with a random ID), printing out the replies they get from the server.
+Look carefully and you'll see each client task gets 0 or more replies per request.

 Some comments on this code:

 - The clients send a request once per second, and get zero or more replies back.
-To make this work using zmq_poll(), we can’t simply poll with a 1-second timeout, or we’d end up sending a new request only one second after we received the last reply.
+To make this work using zmq_poll(), we can't simply poll with a 1-second timeout, or we'd end up sending a new request only one second after we received the last reply.
 So we poll at a high frequency (100 times at 1/100th of a second per poll), which is approximately accurate.
 - The server uses a pool of worker threads, each processing one request synchronously.
 It connects these to its frontend socket using an internal queue.
 It connects the frontend and backend sockets using a zmq_proxy() call.

 ![](./pics/zmq/fig38.png)

-Note that we’re doing DEALER to ROUTER dialog between client and server, but internally between the server main thread and workers, we’re doing DEALER to DEALER.
-If the workers were strictly synchronous, we’d use REP. However, because we want to send multiple replies, we need an async socket.
+Note that we're doing DEALER to ROUTER dialog between client and server, but internally between the server main thread and workers, we're doing DEALER to DEALER.
+If the workers were strictly synchronous, we'd use REP. However, because we want to send multiple replies, we need an async socket.
 We do not want to route replies, they always go to the single server thread that sent us the request.

-Let’s think about the routing envelope.
+Let's think about the routing envelope.
 The client sends a message consisting of a single frame.
 The server thread receives a two-frame message (original message prefixed by client identity).
 We send these two frames on to the worker, which treats it as a normal reply envelope, returns that to us as a two frame message.
 We then use the first frame as an identity to route the second frame back to the client as a reply.

 It looks something like this: